michelleconville/bakery-lane/README.md

 #### Thank-you message
 *   On successful submission of the contact form, the user will be navigated to thank-you page displaying a thank you message.
-*   This will allow the user know their message has been received.
+*   This will allow the user to know their message has been received.

 ![contact form](assets/images/features/thank-you.JPG)